replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/run.md

 ---
 ## Run Collector

 The `run` collector runs the specified command and includes the results in the collected output.
+By default, it will inherit all of the environment variables form the parent process.

 ### Parameters